vozdeckyl/ZeroMassDAQ/README.md

 ./zmdaq
 ```

-or it can be installed as a desktop application using the following command with root privlidges
+or it can be installed as a desktop application using the following command with root privileges
 ```bash
 sudo make install
 ```

-The application can be removed by running the following script with root privlidges
+The application can be removed by running the following script with root privileges

 ```bash
 sudo /usr/share/ZeroMassDAQ/uninstall.sh